 This talk will discuss what are the behaviours, values, and systems which deliver revenue growth in all markets, for companies, big and small … especially in professional and financial services.
 This will be related to the current post-pandemic period.
 As the speaker is also experienced with coaching executives in interviewing skills, he said he’s happy to include some advice for anyone currently interviewing (such as the currently-graduating students of the school).

 Delivered by a former diplomat and investment banker with over 20 years’ experience in communications consultancy, including as CEO of two leading global firms.
 Client experience includes three Nato / EU governments; 15 FTSE 100 companies and six global 20 law, accounting service and strategy consulting firms.
 Simon has been an active Honorary Visiting Fellow of the Business School.

 Simon’s talk will be hosted by Professor Moeller, who is also a former investment banker but who has now very happily been with the business school for 19 years.
 His greatest passion is teaching, peppering his lectures with many a war story from his banking days in New York, Tokyo, Frankfurt and London.

-Curious Careers offers bite-sized career-focused insights from career experts, leading employers and Cass alumni.
+Curious Careers offers bite-sized career-focused insights from career experts, leading employers and Bayes alumni.

-Curious Careers, hosted by the Cass Careers Team, is a bite-sized interview series showcasing the career and professional development opportunities available through Cass Business School.
-The series is an excellent opportunity for students, employers, the Cass community and potential students to engage with the school through the medium of careers while celebrating the successful career stories of our international alumni.
+Curious Careers, hosted by the Bayes Careers Team, is a bite-sized interview series showcasing the career and professional development opportunities available through Bayes Business School.
+The series is an excellent opportunity for students, employers, the Bayes community and potential students to engage with the school through the medium of careers while celebrating the successful career stories of our international alumni.
 All of the above achieved in 15-minute interview segments.

 David Huff talks to Jo Hole, Amazon UK recruiter